stepci/garph/www/docs/integration/client/gqty.md

 ## Babel Plugin

-In production, you might want to use the babel plugin in order to replace the runtime dependencies (such as `generatedSchema`, `scalarsEnumsHash`) in your client config with statically-generated artifacts.
+In production, you might want to use the babel plugin in order to replace the runtime dependencies (such as `generatedSchema`, `scalarsEnumsHash`) in your client config with statically-generated artefacts.

 ::: code-group
 ```json [.babelrc]